prprprpony/oj/README.md

 # oj
-my solved &amp; solving online judge problems
+codes of online judge or programming contest problems solved by me

-Only codes in ./ac are accepted, others need to be completed